minutemailer/api-php/README.md

 Minutemailer API BETA
 ======================
 These instructions are specifically for PHP.
-We will soon add general instructions in order to use the Minutemailer API.
+We'll add more general instructions soon in order to use the Minutemailer API.

-Do you have any questions or comments?
-Are you perhaps interested in trying out the Minutemailer API?
+Any questions or comments?
+Maybe you’re interested in trying out the Minutemailer API?
 Contact us at <hello@minutemailer.com> and we'll get back to you.

 Installation
 ------------